 Historic Shelters Capital Campaign

-The foundation has worked with DPR to identify and prioritize fundraising for the most critical historic preservation projects throughout the mountain park system.
+We have worked with Denver Parks and Recreation to identify and prioritize fundraising for the most critical historic preservation projects throughout the mountain park system.

 As of January 2017, approximately 40% of identified projects have been completed, representing $607,930 of completed work on the way to an estimated $1,515,000 for the full shelter campaign.